A Quantum Theory with Non-Collapsing Measurements: Quantum information with passive measurements

-\textit{Linearity and non-signalling} -- A non-linear time evolution of quantum states would, in combination with projective measurements on entangled states, enable superluminal communication \citep{gisin_stochastic_1989,simon_no-signaling_2001,bassi_no-faster-than-light-signaling_2015-1}.
-This result depends on the fact that different convex combinations of quantum states can be used to describe one and the same mixed state.
-Imagine to remotely prepare a mixed state in one of two distinct convex combinations by local measurements on one part of a bipartite system.
-If quantum states were to evolve non-linearly, a space-like separated observer could subsequently distinguish these decompositions leading to signalling.
-However, Gisin's argument does not rule out \emph{all} non-linear time evolutions \citep{ferrero_nonlinear_2004,rembielinski_nonlinear_2020}.
+A non-linear time evolution of quantum states would, in combination with projective measurements on entangled states, enable superluminal communication \cite{gisin_stochastic_1989,simon_no-signaling_2001,bassi_no-faster-than-light-signaling_2015-1}.
+This result, known as Gisin's argument, is based on the fact that different convex combinations of quantum states can be used to describe one and the same mixed state.
+Using local measurements, an experimenter steers the state of the remote part of a bipartite system into one of two distinct convex combinations corresponding to the same mixed state at the other location.
+Assuming a non-linear quantum time evolution, a space-like separated observer could subsequently distinguish these decompositions, leading to signalling.
+However, some fine-tuned non-linear time evolutions cannot be ruled out by Gisin's argument \cite{kent_nonlinearity_2005,ferrero_nonlinear_2004,rembielinski_nonlinear_2020}.
+In other words, the \emph{linearity }of quantum instruments ensures the peaceful coexistence of the instantaneous, non-local collapse and special relativity.

-The \emph{linearity }of quantum instruments guarantees that the instantaneous and non-local collapse does not lead to violations of special relativity.
-Alternative state-update rules (rather than alternative time evolutions) may also result in non-linear transformations of joint and reduced states.
+Alternative state-update rules (rather than alter-native time evolutions) may also result in non-linear transformations of joint and reduced states.
 Any modification leading to signalling would be unphysical.
 In pQT, measurements have no effect on p-states making them entirely unsuitable for signalling.
-Thus, both passive measurements and the hypothetical readout devices described by Kent \citep{kent_nonlinearity_2005} represent examples of measurement-induced transformations \textit{not} dismissed by Gisin-type arguments.